Cloud-based platforms continue to be the gold standard for a comprehensive and complete recognition offering,…

 Pillar #1: Onboarding

 First impressions are important, and employee onboarding is no different.
 Developing a well-thought-out onboarding and training plan is vital.
-It can truly be the difference between a successful transition to a new career and the employee consoling themselves on the drive home saying “it’s just a job – I probably won’t be here for long anyways.”
+It can truly be the difference between a successful transition to a new career and the employee consoling themselves on the drive home saying “it’s just a job – I probably won’t be here for long anyway.”
 There are countless ways to make your employees feel welcome on day one, but make sure they include these key three priorities:

 - Prepare the employee for what to expect.